 7722 Rainier Avenue S.

-JuneBaby is a celebration of Southern food, sharing its delicious tastes, textures and flavors ,through signature dishes like JuneBaby’s Fried Chicken and Red Beans & Rice with Hotlink Ragu.
+JuneBaby is a celebration of Southern food, sharing its delicious tastes, textures and flavors through signature dishes like JuneBaby’s Fried Chicken and Red Beans & Rice with Hotlink Ragu.
 We also love their vegan menu favorites like Oven Roasted Beets with Walnuts, Ancient Grain Salad and Smoked Carrots.
 In addition to spreading the love of Southern food throughout Seattle, JuneBaby shares the cuisine’s humble beginnings.
 Southern “soul food” originated during American slavery and represents the food as well as the period of oppression.
 Its culinary influences come from West Africa, Western Europe and North America, resulting in tasty dishes paired with deep roots reflecting hard times and the resourcefulness and strength to overcome hardships.
 Order for takeout when cooking isn't on your menu.

 Good food feeds the soul and strengthens community.
 Chef Makini Howell’s Plum Restaurants, including Plum Bistro, Chopped, SugarPlum and Plum Pantry, feature plant-based meals focused on organically-grown seasonal vegetables, non-GMO soy and local fruits and herbs from family-owned organic farms.
 As a lifelong vegan, Howell believes that what is good for the individual will be good for the planet and this starts with our diet.
-Her fresh take on vegan cuisine inspires and delights diners, and we're loving her prepared family meals, ready to heat and serve.
+Her fresh take on vegan cuisine inspires and delights diners, and we're loving the new greenhouse outdoor dining option too.

 1429 12th Ave.